League of Legends: Dragon / Drake Control

 - Scuttle is critical in granting vision and speed if there is a fight.
 The Scuttle speed shrine lasts 75 seconds, so be sure to get it with dragon at most 1 minute away.

 Top lane is critical for a dragon fight, particularly if first turret blood is still up.
 If top joins the dragon fight, you risk losing top tower.
 If top doesn’t join, you risk a 5v4.
 The best way to handle this is to ensure top is pushing to your opponent’s side before top joins you, and have your top’s teleport spell ready.
 You could get a 5v4 advantage, or an even 5v5 with a side lane pushing.
 Your advantage either way.
+If top does have lane priority but does not join you, and their top does, you do have to deal with a 5v4, but they could claim top tower as a result.
+This could still be net positive depending on the drake and whether or not first turret blood is still available.

 It goes without saying your smite should be off cooldown if you plan to take dragon.
 But you should also save a skill (particularly an execute with % health damage) to use in combo with your smite to minimize chance of stealing.

 Be sure to grab your buffs 1:30 to minutes before dragon spawns and don’t risk poor dragon control for 1 buff.
+Buffs are very valuable in combat, but they aren't worth putting yourself at a disadvantage in the upcoming team fight or losing dragon altogether due to the enemy team rotating faster.

 Be mindful of choke points entering the river, do you want enemies there, or not?
 What are the team comps?
 If they have massive aoe damage you want to fight in river.
 Using your vision and poke should let you force them to where you want them as long as you establish control first.